SUKOHI/v-crud-state/README.md

 # Usage

 This package automatically calls `onChangeState()` when changing URL.
-So add method as follows.
+So add the method as follows.

     new Vue({
         el: '#app',
         methods: {
-            onChangeState: function() {
+            onChangeState: function(state, stateValue) {

                 // Your code here